-Our interviews are competency-based, meaning that we look for candidates to draw upon their own vocational, academic or personal experience and provide the panel with examples of situations or tasks that they have personally handled.
+Our interviews are competency-based, meaning that we look for candidates to draw upon their own vocational, academic, or personal experience and provide the panel with examples of situations or tasks that they have personally handled.
 The aim of this is for you to explain to your assessors how you have approached problems, tasks and challenges and what steps you have taken to resolve these.

-The competency-based questions that we will be asking candidates relate to the following NHG staff expectations:
+The interview will consist of five competencybased questions that relate to the following NHG staff expectations: